MascotasBogota/LogIn_backend/MEDIUM_POST_TECHNICAL_DOCUMENTATION.md

 Once we defined the epics and functional requirements, we created a roadmap to guide the development process.
-The roadmap was divided into three main prototypes, each with its own set of features and objectives.Each prototype was planned to be developed in a 4-week sprint.
+The roadmap was divided into three main increments, each with its own set of features and objectives.
+Each increment was planned to be developed in a 4-week sprint.
 The roadmap is as follows:

-1. **Prototype 1: MVP.
-User Management, Reporting and responses** The main goal of this prototype was to establish the foundation of the application, delivering the core functionalities of the application in order to accomplish the MVP.
-The main features of this prototype were:
+1. **Increment 1: MVP.
+User Management, Reporting and responses** The main goal of this increment was to establish the foundation of the application, delivering the core functionalities of the application in order to accomplish the MVP.
+The main features of this increment were:
    - User registration and login system
    - Basic profile management
    - Report creation and management
    - Response system for reports
-1. **Prototype 2: Notification and Reputation System** The main goal of this prototype was to enhance user engagement and trust within the platform.
-The main features of this prototype were:
+1. **Increment 2: Notification and Reputation System** The main goal of this increment was to enhance user engagement and trust within the platform.
+The main features of this increment were:
    - Notification system for report updates
    - User reputation system implementation
-1. **Prototype 3: Educational Content and Final Enhancements** The main goal of this prototype was to provide users with valuable information and resources related to pet care, as well as improving already developed features of the application.
-The main features of this prototype were:
+1. **Increment 3: Educational Content and Final Enhancements** The main goal of this increment was to provide users with valuable information and resources related to pet care, as well as improving already developed features of the application.
+The main features of this increment were:
    - Educational content management
    - Performance optimization
    - Final enhancements and bug fixes
    - Observability and monitoring implementation

+However, due to time constraints, we had to adapt the development process to only two iterations, as the planning phase took up the first one.
+Thus, the first and second increments were merged into one, and the third increment was developed as the final version of the application.

 #### 2.1.3 Team management